 The Act was amended due to European provisions (delegated regulations supplementing Directive 2010/40/EU).
 Accordingly, it established a “National Body” to check whether the road, traffic and travel data made available by data providers are in compliance with the requirements of the delegated regulations.
 The Federal Highway Research Institute (BASt) is responsible for and performs the functions of the “National Body”.

 National ITS Action Plan for the Roads

 An example of the roadmap implementation in Germany is the deployment of a Mobility Data Marketplace (MDM).
 The Mobility Data Marketplace, which is operated by the Federal Highway Research Institute, is an Internet portal providing information on available traffic data.
-The MDM connects different providers of data that possess information, for example on the current traffic situation, road works and congestion or journey times, with potential users of the data, such as traffic management centres or traffic information service providers, on the Internet, as an app or in-vehicle.
-The intention is to designate the Mobility Data Marketplace as the National Access Point within the meaning of EU regulations and to provide data on real-time traffic information, safety-related traffic information as well as information for telematics-controlled truck parking.
+The MDM connects different providers of data that possess information, for example on the current traffic situation, road works and congestion or journey times, with potential users of the data, such as traffic management centres or traffic/travel information service providers, on the Internet, as an app or in-vehicle.
+The MDM serves as a National Access Point within the meaning of the delegated regulations under the ITS Directive.